What 80 million unexploded US bombs did to Laos

 This sustained commitment is crucial to the country's future generations -- a huge concern for Yang, now aged 30 and a father of three young children.

 He was engaged to be married and had a job as a laborer when the accident happened.
-Now, he's only able to do occasional work, and his family only survives because of his wife's income.
+Now, he's only able to do occasional work.
+His family depends on his wife's income and the support of a non-profit group World Education.

 "I am worried that my children could become victims," he says. "(And) about how I will be able to raise my children."